Back to Tutorials

 Step 1: Wrap an agent in a controller

-The controller takes an agent, a storage backend for persistence, and at least one mode (more on modes next — the modes array is required, and the controller throws at construction if it's empty):
+The controller takes an agent, a storage backend for persistence, and at least one mode — more on modes in a moment.

 controller.ts